behu-kea/third-semester/topics/javascript/from-java-to-javascript.md

 - Js is not compiled before being run.
 The code is just run
 - Supports classes and inheritance but please avoid it.
 Use objects instead
-- No enum (but we can simulate it)
+- No enum (but we can simulate it using an object)

-- Functions are just variables